Tom Dissevelt

-Thomas Dissevelt (4 March 1921, Leiden – 1989) was a Dutch composer and musician.
-He is known as a pioneer in the merging of electronic music and jazz.
+Thomas Dissevelt, known as Tom Dissevelt (March 4, 1921 – January 29, 1989) was a Dutch composer, arranger and musician.
+He is regarded as a pioneer in the merging of electronic music and jazz.
 He married Rina Reys, sister of Rita Reys, in 1946.

 Tom Dissevelt was also known as bassist/arranger of the Skymasters, and contributed to recordings by Rita Reys.

 Between 1939 and 1944 Dissevelt studied at the Royal Conservatory of The Hague.
 He studied trombone for over three years, then went on to study clarinet, music theory and piano.
 Owing to schedule conflicts he discontinued his clarinet studies but later studied bass under the tutelage of Herman Stotijn of the Residentie Orchestra.

 After World War II Dissevelt moved to Indonesia with the Jos Cleber Orchestra to work.
 In 1947 he went on an international tour with Wessel Ilcken, the husband of Rita Reys, and the orchestra of Piet van Dijk.
 This tour lasted three years and was particularly focussed on Spain and North Africa.